 - Equitably administering and enforcing labor laws for which the division is responsible;

 - Being a valued and respected resource of the labor laws for which the division is responsible.

 The Wage Standards Division is assigned the administration of the following labor laws:

 - Chapter 104, HRS, relating to wages and hours of employees on State or county public works construction projects

 - Chapter 378, Part II, HRS, relating to lie detector tests in employment

-- Chapter 378, Part III, HRS, relating to suspension, discharge, or discrimination due to a work related injury, on-site drug screening, or use of sick leave
+- Chapter 378, Part III, HRS, relating to suspension, discharge, or discrimination due to a work related injury or on-site drug screening

 - Chapter 387, HRS, relating to minimum wage and overtime